Human Services assistance programs Tarrant County.

 - Senior citizens and people who are elderly, the disabled may be able to receive services and medical care in their homes rather than a local doctor office.

-Apply for food stamps in Tarrant County from Human Services.
-This program is also called the Lone Star Card.
+Apply for SNAP food stamps in Tarrant County from Human Services.
+This program is also called the Lone Star Card, which is the EBT card.
 This resource provides public cash assistance to purchase groceries, food and other items at local grocery stores and supermarkets.
 Some of the conditions of food stamps in Tarrant County include:

 Applicants to food stamps in Tarrant County who range in age from 18-50 who are not participating in a specified government work program or who are currently working are limited to an initial three months of eligibility.
 They can only apply once in a 36-month period unless they are exempt from employment services requirements.

 People who are exempt can include those who are mentally or physically unfit to work 20 hours per week.
 Other exemptions can be for women who are pregnant; live in an able-bodied adults without dependents (ABAWD) exemptions in the county; or members of a food stamp household that includes a child, living in the home, who is under age 18.